Or rather, how many shots of each product will drive conversion? Because ultimately, that’s what it’s all about: sales.

 - Unique lining of a tailored jacket

-- Leather quality in the insides of the shoes
+- Leather quality on the insides of the shoes

 Writing “the beautifully treated canvas”, or “made with a unique blend of fabrics” in the product description does not do enough to convey the product’s quality and craftsmanship.

-The secret is to make sure the lighting and product positioning has been set-up to really capture the texture and feel of the product.
+The secret is to make sure the lighting and product positioning has been set up to really capture the texture and feel of the product.
 As you know, the more you can help your customers understand the product, the more likely they are to buy.
-Be sure to scrutinise the photographer or studio’s previous work to make sure they have are able to accurately communicate the tactile qualities of your product.
+Be sure to scrutinize the photographer or studio’s previous work to make sure they are able to accurately communicate the tactile qualities of your product.

-As one of our client’s told us: “the moment our customer’s feel our custom-made material, they fall in love with it.
-Being able to portray the textural quality and supple material through the photography has improved our e-commerce sales dramatically!”
+As one of our clients told us: “The moment our customers feel our custom-made material, they fall in love with it.
+Being able to portray the textural quality and supple material through photography has improved our e-commerce sales dramatically!”

-3) Include Scaling Shots.
 By giving customers a visual reference to product size, many brands have seen return rates decrease by as much as 5%.
-In fact, it is the number one cause for product returns for many brands.
+In fact, it is the number one cause of product returns for many brands.

-Scaling shots are particularly important to use when shooting jewelry or handbags because the sizes can vary considerably, whereas shoes, for example, have universal sizings.
+Scaling shots are particularly important to use when shooting jewelry or handbags because the sizes can vary considerably, whereas shoes, for example, have universal sizes.

 There are standard ways of capturing product scaling shots – by simply styling a handbag or necklace on a mannequin, or by showing a model wearing the items, the customer should get an immediate understanding of product sizing.